 The decision to buy a home is a big one.
 In fact, homeownership actually represents the single biggest investment likely to be made by most Americans today.
 The size of this monetary investment alone is more than enough reason why buyers should give some extra consideration to the process.

-It makes sense for home buyers to look at their individual situations so they can also factor this information into the process to make sure that the home they purchase is really the very best choice for them, whether it be Lebanon real estate or Watertown homes.
+It makes sense for homebuyers to look at their individual situations to factor this information into the process to make sure that the home they purchase is really the very best choice for them, whether it be Lebanon real estate or Watertown homes.

 Square Footage Over Condition?

 Finding a home that can offer extra space is a popular reason to shop for a home.
 Many who buy a home for this reason sometimes choose to maximize their home shopping budget by seeking out homes that can offer maximum square footage for the price, even if some of that square footage will require initial finishing or renovations before it can be used.
 Some of these possibilities include:

 - Homes that offer unfinished spaces that could be easily converted into living space, such as those with full or partial unfinished basements, those with large attic spaces, or those with an oversize attached garage that could be partially converted to needed living space

 - Larger distressed or foreclosed homes that can be bought for a reduced price (these are only a good value if it will be possible to both buy and renovate them within the original amount the home buyer is planning to spend)

 - Large, older homes that are still structurally sound but are priced lower to reflect cosmetic issues that have made it difficult for them to compete with newer, more market-ready homes

 Are you more interested in a single story or a multiple story home?
 Maybe you are looking for a lot of space, or maybe you hate to have stairs.
 You can always get a single-story home with high ceilings, but a two or more story may have more storage.
 A single-story will be easier on maintaining temperature and for wheelchair access.